enkidevs/curriculum/blockchain/fundamentals/mining-techniques/block-reward-algorithms.md

 * The node reward is equal to the block reward.
 * Exactly 10% of the block reward.
 * A small fee off of ever confirmed transaction.

+---
+## Quiz

+headline: Pick the odd one out.

+question: Which of the following is not a way to validate blocks?

+answers:
+  - Proof of burn
+  - Proof of work
+  - Proof of stake
+  - Proof of useful work